-This one sounds super similar to disclosures but it is NOT.
-They are totally different.
+This one sounds super similar to disclosures but they are different.
 If you want an example, scroll up and look at what I have said about not being a lawyer.

 A disclaimer is used to tell your readers that you will not be held liable for any information that can be found on your blog.

 It is important to state that you are not a lawyer, medical professional, etc if what you are writing is based purely on opinion or experience.

 This will help your readers understand that even though your opinion can be trusted it should not be the only opinion they ask for.
 I always add this sentence within my disclosure:

 If you have any further questions about this subject, it is advisable that you contact an attorney.

-This means that yes, I believe in what I am saying but if you more detailed information on the subject you should consider a pro.
+This means that yes, I believe in what I am saying but if you more detailed information on the subject you should consider getting in touch with a professional.